nathanbraun/nathanbraun-com/content/books/principles.md

 This is one of my favorite concepts, one I've found particularly useful.

-For example: for a long time, I had been getting up early (and staying up late) to hack away on my side projects (which I always hoped would turn into something more) but found once we had our second child that that was really hard to do.
+For example: for a long time, I had been getting up early (and staying up late) to hack away on side projects (which I always hoped would eventually take off) but found once we had our second child that that was really hard to do.

-So I decided to go down to 80% at my day job to work on my own stuff.
+So I decided to go down to 80% at my day job to spend one day a week working on my own stuff.
 I viewed this as a "designer level you" move, vs just continuing to hack along harder and harder (and with less and less sleep) in my role as "worker me".
 My first project made more than 20% of my old salary, and now I'm working on my things full time.

 # General Notes & Questions
 *See full notes below for more info/summary.*

-What to do when you don't have the type of access to experts etc Dalio is talking about?

-It's one thing for Ray Dalio, who can talk to Bill Gates or the Dali Lama, but what am I believable at and what believable people do I have access to?

-### Connections between chapters?
+## Connections between chapters?
 Navigating levels principle (5.4) sort of ironic, because (though principles are all good) sort of feels like we're jumping levels here, particularly from chapter to chapter.